INCEPTdk/adaptr/README.md

     trials](https://doi.org/10.1016/j.jclinepi.2022.11.002) - paper in
-    Journal of Clinical Epidemiology describing key methodological considerations in adaptive trials with description of the workflow anda simulation-based example using the package
+    Journal of Clinical Epidemiology describing key methodological considerations in adaptive trials with description of the workflow and a simulation-based example using the package

 ## Installation